 It may be difficult to reach appropriate conclusions based on the results of the causal investigation.
 This is due to the impact of a wide range of factors and variables.
 In other words, although it can be inferred, it cannot be proved with a high level of certainty.
 This is due to the impact of a wide range of factors and variables.
 In other words, although it can be inferred, it cannot be tested with a high level of certainty.

 In certain cases, while the correlation between two variables can be established effectively; Identifying which variable is a cause and what the impact can be a difficult task to accomplish.

 Explanatory research is a type of research that is a pillar of other types of researchers.
-Before starting work on our next investigation, you should always do an explanatory investigation first.
-Without it the research would be incomplete and not as efficient.
-Explanatory research works to give research design a better focus and significantly limits any information about unintended bias.
+Before we start working on our next research, you should always do explanatory research first.
+Without it the research would be incomplete and would not be as efficient.
+Explanatory research works to give the research design a better focus and significantly limits any information of unintentional bias.